 - Spit Take: Sheriff Blubs and Deputy Edwin both spat hot coffee at each other.

 - Stealth Pun: The statues only come to life when the moon waxes.

-- Took a Level in Badass: Dipper and Mabel, and how!
+- Took a Level in Badass: Dipper and Mabel.

-- Would Hurt a Child: The statues have no calm about killing the twins.
+- Would Hurt a Child: The statues have no qualms about killing the twins.